Copper IUD and libido: facts, myths, and real experiences

 -

-Thus, as explained above, all these elements can affect sexual comfort , and therefore desire . ☝️
+Thus, as explained above, all these elements can alter sexual comfort, and therefore desire.

 Focus on the post-insertion period of the copper IUD

-Let's now talk about a particular period when libido, desire, and natural lubrication can be especially affected: The weeks following the insertion of the copper IUD! 📆
+Let's now talk about a particular period when libido, desire, and natural lubrication can be especially impacted: the weeks following the insertion of the copper IUD!

-The important thing here is to listen to your body, be patient , and not rush things.
-Wait as long as it takes to reintroduce moments of intimacy. ⏳
+The important thing here is to listen to your body, be patient, and not rush things.
+Wait as long as it takes to reintegrate moments of intimacy.

-If you're in a relationship, communicate with your partner: a small object has just been implanted in your uterus, and you need time to readjust to that area.
-Make sure they are patient, gentle , and attentive next time.
-Communicate! 💬
+If you are in a relationship, communicate with your partner: a small object has just been implanted in your uterus, and you need time to readjust to this area.
+Make sure they are patient, gentle, and attentive in the future.
+Communicate!

-This is due to strong uterine contractions in reaction to the presence of a foreign body within it.
-The body, which will eventually become accustomed to it, tries in the first few weeks to fight against it and therefore expel it.
+This is due to strong uterine contractions in reaction to the presence of a foreign body.
+The body, which eventually gets used to it, tries in the first few weeks to fight against it, and therefore, to expel it.

-These pains are “normal” in the first few weeks and have a real impact on sex drive! 📉
+These pains are “normal” in the first few weeks and have real consequences on sexual appetite!

 Don't hesitate to discuss with your gynecologist or midwife the existing solutions to better cope with this situation AT ANY TIME after the insertion!

-There will always be solutions tailored to your situation: monitoring, repositioning, removal, complementary treatment, gentle and natural alternatives, plants… 🌱
+There will always be solutions adapted to your situation: control, repositioning, removal, additional treatment, gentle and natural alternatives, plants…

 Quick FAQ: Copper IUD & Sexuality